gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 Reflection in Go is implemented using interfaces and the `reflect` package.
-There's no magic to it -- when you use reflection, you directly access parts of the underlying interface and values stored within.
+There's no magic to it -- when you use reflection, you directly access parts of an interface and values stored within.

 In this way an interface almost behaves like a mirror, allowing a program to examine itself.